Byron Bay Film Festival: BBFF2019

 BBFF 13th edition took place between the 18 and 27 October 2019.
-This year, Co_Lab_Create, from October 19 to 20 2019, welcomed skilled and creative enthusiasts such as Patrick Wagner from Weta Worksho, the head of Virtual Reality for HTC Australia/NZ Priscilla Harris, as well as Charles Henden and Craig Bowler from Visitor Vision.

-BBFF 2020
+BBFF2020

 The 14th BBFF was held from 23 October to 1 November 2020, as a Special Edition Festival adhering to covid restrictions.
 This special edition featured over 30 sessions, highlighting 52 films and included special red carpet premieres and a key talk with Jack Thompson, Wayne Blair and Pauline Clague.

-BBFF 2021

-The 15th BBFF will be held from 15 to 24 October 2021.

-Celebrity endorsement

-Chris Hemsworth, Thor star who lives in Byron Bay, shared a video with his 6.6million Instagram followers, saying 'It's the best festival in the world'.
-He showed his support with Tom Hiddleston and Idris Elba, two other Thor actors.
+BBFF2021

+Another Special Edition Festival was held in December 2021 with the Opening Night being held in Lennox Head Cultural Centre, and limited screenings at Palace Byron Bay.
+The 2021 Special Edition was scaled down as a covid response, featuring 22 films screening at 11 sessions.